ibm-cloud-docs/databases-for-elasticsearch/connecting-external.md

 All connections to {{site.data.keyword.databases-for-elasticsearch}} are TLS 1.2 enabled, so the driver you use to connect needs to be able to support encryption.
 Your deployment also comes with a self-signed certificate so the driver can verify the server upon connection.

-For more information, see [{{site.data.keyword.databases-for}} Certificates FAQ](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-faq-cert){: external}.
+For more information, see [{{site.data.keyword.databases-for}} Certificates FAQ](/docs/cloud-databases?topic=cloud-databases-faq-cert){: external}.

 ### Using the self-signed certificate
 {: #using-cert}

-1. Copy the certificate information from the _Endpoints_ panel or the Base64 field of the connection information.
+1. Copy the certificate information from the _Endpoints_ panel or the Base64 field of the service credential connection information.
 2. If needed, decode the Base64 string into text.
 3. Save the certificate to a file.
 (You can use the Name that is provided or your own file name).
 4. Provide the path to the certificate to the driver or client.